Lightbox Lib

 • usage (str) - a string denoting the method that was called to invoke the lightbox before closure, i.e. "lightbox", "modal", "fetch" or "loading" or, if carousel mode, "carousel".

 As shown in example 5, Lightbox Lib can fetch and showcase resources not present in the local DOM.
-These are termed absent files, and come in two forms:
+These are termed remote files, and come in two forms:

 • Images